Robert King High: Career

-Mayor
+Mayor of Miami

 Once in office, High began tackling corruption.
 With most of the city commissioners opposing him, he could do little as mayor, but he began pushing to publicize problems.
 He visited strip clubs in the company of a reporter, leading to a series of reports of how the bars were cheating customers.
 He dressed in old clothes and, again accompanied by a reporter, bought bolita (an illegal lottery) tickets on the street.

-High won re-election in 1959, and was joined by a slate of newly elected, reform-minded city commissioners.
+High won reelection in 1959, and was joined by a slate of newly elected, reform-minded city commissioners.
 High's reform efforts drew national attention, and he was named one of a hundred outstanding young Americans by Life magazine.
 With a new majority on the city commission, High worked with them to reform the way the city bought insurance.
 Previous practice had been for each commissioner to give a share of the city's insurance to whomever they chose as a form of patronage.
 In order to ensure that each commissioner could disburse an equal share of the insurance business, buildings were divided into "parts" insured by different companies.

 High and the new commissioners put all the city's insurance out to competitive bid.
 High also led a statewide campaign to force Florida Power & Light to lower its rates.
 After the city of Miami started a study of Southern Bell telephone rates, the Florida Public Service Commission ordered major reductions in those rates.
 High also led a fight to force the Florida East Coast Railway to pay the arrears in its assessed property taxes.
 While High was mayor, Miami adopted a $10,000 spending limit for city elections.